ebcitron/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    PropTypes are used to check that the data flowing through your app is of the correct type/format.
+Its important because it prevents bugs and adds to security.

 - [ ] Describe a life-cycle event in React?

+        A life cycle event, such as constructor, render, component will did mount/updatate, all allow you to manipulate your app at certain phases of the components lifecycle.

 - [ ] Explain the details of a Higher Order Component?

+    Higher order components allow you to return components out of functions, Create conditions for those components, ie log in page, and overall let you pass in components as paramaters.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    You can use traditional Css, in Line Css, or styled components.

 ## Project Setup